Yu Chang Player Props: Red Sox vs. Giants

-The Boston Red Sox, including Yu Chang (.226 batting average in his past 10 games), battle starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Boston Red Sox, including Yu Chang (batting .207 in his past 10 games, with two doubles, a home run, a walk and six RBI), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 7:15 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Braves.
+In his most recent game he had a hitless performance (0-for-2) against the Giants.

 Yu Chang Game Info & Props vs. the Giants